Gqom: United States

+Zimbabwe

+In 2017, DJ Tira teamed up with rapper Awa for a single featured on the rapper's debut album, African Women Arise.
+The song was recorded in Germany.
+In 2019, house musician DJ Juta and Bhizer, the record producer behind "Gobisiqolo" collaborated for a single titled "Ngiceli Space" which translates to "give us space to shine."

+Gqom dance

 Gqom music is associated with a number of distinctive dance moves, including gwara gwara, vosho and bhenga.

 Gwara gwara

 Gwara gwara is performed by rolling and swinging the arm and the elbow in terms of making a circle, and one of the leg moves in connection with the arm's rhythm.
-It has some similarities to the Stanky Leg.
-Gwara gwara was made famous by South African musician Babes Wodumo.
-The dance move created by disc jockey and producer DJ Bongz, was heavily imitated by South Africans and other African people mainly during 2016.
-It also received widespread globally as the choreography was adopted by notable musicians: Rihanna performed the dance move while performing Wild Thoughts at the 60th Annual Grammy Awards in 2018.
+It appears to have some similarities to the stanky legg, however it is distinct from it.
+Gwara gwara was made famous by South Africans DJ Bongz and musician Babes Wodumo.
+The dance move was created by disc jockey and producer DJ Bongz, and was heavily performed and popularized in the mid-2010s.
+It also received widespread popularity globally as the choreography was adopted by notable musicians such as Rihanna, who performed the dance move while performing "Wild Thoughts" at the 60th Annual Grammy Awards in 2018.
 Childish Gambino performed the dance in the video of his song "This Is America".
-BTS performs the dance in the choreography for their song Idol, released in 2018.
+BTS performed the dance in the choreography for their song "Idol".